laravel/cashier-mollie/README.md

 The `mollie_mandate_id` was cleared on the billable model.
 This happens when a payment has failed because of a invalid mandate.

+#### `MandateUpdated` event
+The billable model's mandate was updated.
+This usually means a new payment card was registered.

 #### `OrderCreated` event
 An Order was created.